grsw7790/GSweeneyFinal/codeDoc.md

 ```
 This function is slightly more involved than displayStart() however it is still quite simple.
 The arguments in order represent which player won or if the game
 was a tie, the current count of red wins, the current count of yellow wins, and the time the game took.
 I used a switch statement in order to determine which color
 won the game or if it was a time and call endHelper accordingly to display the correct information.
-The macros used are self explanetory and completely arbitrary
+The macros used are self explanatory and completely arbitrary
 so it seems unnecessary to explain them.

 ### -- GAMEPLAY DRIVER --